disclosure: affiliate links may be used in this post.

-In this tutorial I’ll show you guys how to paint mdf furniture and give it a distressed layered paint look.
+In this tutorial I’ll show you guys how to distress mdf furniture and give it a layered paint look.

 Distressed Layered Paint

 If mdf furniture is in good condition, meaning no water damage or major scratches, this technique will turn the piece into a real beauty.
 You’ll never know it’s mdf masquerading as wood.

 I bought this chest at the junk shop I talk about all the time.
 It was only $35.
 Not only is it made of mdf, the detailed pieces on the drawer fronts are plastic….including the beaded details.

 A bit of paint can work miracles.
 I knew the details would pop if I could figure out a way to highlight them.